vkraucunas/lectures/03_functions/lecture.md

 // "Hello, Homer"
 ```

-`"Homer"` is the first argument passed when invoking `greet()`.
-During invocation, `"Homer"` is assigned to the first parameter of `greet()`, `name`.

 ### 7 of 7: The keyword `arguments`

-Awesome, there's going to be situations where we may want to quickly access information about the arguments being passed in during invocation.
-Some information may be reading the number of arguments; or we may want to have the ability to accept a variable number of arguments.
-In both of these situations, we want to utilize a keyword that exists only inside of functions: `arguments`.
+We want to utilize a keyword that exists only inside of functions: `arguments`.
 This keyword exhibits the following behavior:

 * the keyword `arguments` exist only inside of a function
 * the keyword `arguments` is array-like, which means it has some functionality of an array, such as `length`, but not others.